Origin and Fact About Indian Rugs & Carpets

 What are rugs made in India called?

 Indian rugs are often referred to as "Indian carpets."
 They are known for their intricate designs, vibrant colors, and high quality.
 These rugs can be made using traditional techniques such as hand-knotting, hand-tufting, and hand-weaving and can be made of wool, silk, or cotton.
-Indian rugs are popular for their beauty and durability, making them a top choice for home décor and flooring.
+Indian rugs are famous for their beauty and durability, making them a top choice for home décor and flooring.

 Which city is known as Carpet City?